-Twelve additional credit hours of 400-level MATH or STAT courses.
+Twelve additional credit hours in Mathematics or Statistics at the 300 or 400 level.

 Elective credit hours as necessary to ensure completion of a minimum of 120 credit hours including any additional credits necessary to meet the Academic Breadth requirement of the University (see Academic Regulation 15).